byronwade/emailmework.com/README.md

 This is just one way to write an algorithm to display the most relevant jobs to clients in Node.js.
 You can also explore other algorithms such as machine learning models to achieve the same goal.

-Here is the same information with added descriptions and explanations:

 # Collection: "Admin Users"